reubenja77/money-track/README.md

-# Money-Track: The Income & Expense Tracker App
+# The Money-Track: The Income & Expense Tracker App

 The objective of the Money-Track App is a simple and user-friendly income and expense tracking app, allowing Users to easily input their income and expenses, categorize their expenses, view their spending history, and generate expense reports.
 The core mechanic of the app is to keep accurate records of the inflow and outflow of money.